 On his interest in joining the International Advisory Board of the Auschwitz Institute, he explains:

-AIPR is one of the most remarkable and important organizations working in response to atrocity prevention at the international level.
+AIPG is one of the most remarkable and important organizations working in response to atrocity prevention at the international level.
 Through my work at the National Museum of the American Indian in New York, I have seen the value of the Auschwitz Institute at close range.
 This fine organization has implemented important, timely, and inspiring workshops for public school teachers, museum educators and cultural organizations in lower Manhattan.
-AIPR has provided the participants with the kind of information that helps us serve our students and museum visitors more effectively in response to these complex issues.
-On a personal level, working with AIPR has given me such a far richer and deeper understanding of some of the most urgent issues of the 21st Century.
+AIPG has provided the participants with the kind of information that helps us serve our students and museum visitors more effectively in response to these complex issues.
+On a personal level, working with AIPG has given me such a far richer and deeper understanding of some of the most urgent issues of the 21st Century.